AWS ElastiCache vs MemoryDB: Which One Do You Actually Need?

 • Point‑in‑time recovery

-MemoryDB does not offer a micro tier, so its minimum cost is higher.
+MemoryDB doesn’t have a micro tier, so the minimum cost is higher.

 resource "aws_elasticache_cluster" "redis" {